-While the investor visa program has attracted tens of thousands of investors worldwide, the constant retroactive rule changes and processing inefficiency at United States Citizenship and Immigration Services (USCIS) have discouraged many prospective investors from making an EB5 foreign investment.
+While the investor visa program has attracted tens of thousands of investors worldwide, several retroactive rule changes and processing inefficiency at United States Citizenship and Immigration Services (USCIS) have discouraged some prospective investors from making an EB5 foreign investment.

 The controversies don’t stop there; in June 2021, the EB-5 Modernization Rule was overturned in Behring Regional Center LLC v.
 Chad Wolf et al., thereby reversing the increase in required EB5 investment amounts.
 Ultimately, this decision proved beneficial to EB-5 investors.

 This sentiment is shared by many members of the U.S. public, largely due to biased media reports.
 Major news outlets frequently report on fraudulent EB-5 projects while ignoring the vast majority of honest EB-5 enterprises.

-Throughout the first half of 2021, the debate around changes to the EB-5 program was particularly contentious because the EB-5 Regional Center Program desperately needed reauthorization before June 30.
+Throughout the first half of 2021, the debate around changes to the EB-5 program was particularly contentious because the EB-5 Regional Center Program needed to be reauthorized before June 30.
 Unfortunately, Congress failed to pass appropriate measures before the program expired, inconveniencing EB-5 investment stakeholders from around the globe.
-Due to these challenges, many potential EB-5 investors have opted for residency-by-investment programs in other countries.
+Regional centers were ultimately unable to resume operations until mid-2022.

 EB-5 Investment Fraud and Security Risks

 Although the vast majority of EB-5 investors make their investments in good faith and lawfully obtain U.S. permanent residency, there may also be unscrupulous individuals among them.
 These few incidents often get blown up by the media, thereby hurting public opinion of the EB-5 program and motivating constant calls for reform.